-- For projects that require any additional right-of-way purchase (including permanent easements), for reasons other than accessibility, available right-of-way is defined as right-of-way that can be purchased through normal acquisition and condemnation processes.
-In these projects, right-of-way availability is not considered an existing physical constraint. - For pedestrian access route projects (i.e. the scope is limited to making improvements to pedestrian facilities only), right-of-way availability is defined the same as for projects that do not require right-of-way purchase. - Underground structures that cannot be moved without significantly expanding the project scope. - Adjacent developed facilities, including buildings that would have to be removed or relocated to achieve accessibility. - Drainage cannot be maintained if the feature is made accessible. - Notable natural or historic features that would have to be altered in a way that lessens their aesthetic or historic value. - Underlying terrain that would require a significant expansion of the project scope to achieve accessibility. - Street grades within the crosswalk exceed the pedestrian access route maximum cross slopes, provided an engineering analysis has concluded that it cannot be done without significantly expanding the project scope (for example, changing from resurfacing an intersection to reconstructing that intersection). - 5.
+- 4. Technical Infeasibility: Examples of existing physical or site constraints that may make it technically infeasible to make an altered facility fully compliant include, but are not limited to, the following: - Right-of-way availability.
+Right-of-way acquisition in order to achieve full compliance is not mandatory, however, it should be considered.
+Improvements may be limited to the maximum extent practicable within the existing right-of-way. - Underground structures that cannot be moved without significantly expanding the project scope. - Adjacent developed facilities, including buildings that would have to be removed or relocated to achieve accessibility. - Drainage cannot be maintained if the feature is made accessible. - Notable natural or historic features that would have to be altered in a way that lessens their aesthetic or historic value. - Underlying terrain that would require a significant expansion of the project scope to achieve accessibility. - Street grades within the crosswalk exceed the pedestrian access route maximum cross slopes, provided an engineering analysis has concluded that it cannot be done without significantly expanding the project scope (for example, changing from resurfacing an intersection to reconstructing that intersection). - 5.
 Safety Issues: When accessibility requirements would cause safety issues, compliance is required to the maximum extent practicable. - 6.
 Documenting Exceptions: If the project cannot fully meet accessibility requirements because the accessibility improvements are structurally impracticable, technically infeasible, or safety issues, a document should be developed to describe how the existing physical or site constraints or safety issues limit the extent to which the facilities can be made compliant.
 This document should identify the specific locations that cannot be made fully compliant and provide specific reasons why full compliance cannot be achieved.
 It is recommended that this document be retained in the project file.
-For local agency projects administered through Iowa DOT, a certification with supporting documentation shall be submitted to the Iowa DOT administering office.
-The certification shall be as prescribed by the Iowa DOT and signed by a registered professional engineer or landscape architect licensed in the State of Iowa.
+For local agency projects administered through Iowa DOT, an "Accessibility Exceptions Certification" (Form 517118) with supporting documentation shall be signed by a registered professional engineer or landscape architect licensed in the State of Iowa and submitted to the Iowa DOT administering office.
+The certification shall be as prescribed by Iowa DOT Local Systems I.M.
+1.080.
 For Iowa DOT projects, contact the Office of Design, Methods Section.